Demo environment — metrics shown are simulated to illustrate production monitoring patterns.

 CTO perspective

-Guardrails, eval gating, and HITL checkpoints are code — not policy docs.
-They ship with the system and fail CI if broken.
+Guardrails, automated outcome grading, and HITL checkpoints are code — not policy docs.
+Grader agents fail CI on quality regression before any merge reaches production.

 CISO perspective